Divorce

 For a premarital agreement to be valid under California law, it must meet certain criteria.
 You must have it in writing, and it must be free from fraud.

-Your premarital agreement may be invalid if either party was:
+Your premarital agreement can be invalid if either party was:

 • Under duress